CGUCB/CGUCB/README.md

 ---

 🌱 Recent Graduate of the University of California, Berkeley with a degree in Data Science Honors (concentrating in Applied Math & Models) and minor in Industrial Engineering & Operations Research (IEOR).
-Favorite coursework has been ones mainly focused on engineering tasks (i.e. for Data 101, we build a replica of MongoDB); these projects afford the ability to betterunderstanding the why behind software design decisions.
+Favorite coursework has been ones mainly focused on engineering tasks (i.e. for Data 101, we build a replica of MongoDB); these projects afford the ability to better understanding the _why_ behind software design decisions.
 I am always open to new academic papers, readings, articles, you name it!
 Feel free to send them over; let's start a conversation.

 ---